adfresca/sdk-unity/README.eng.md

   }
 }
 ```
-Finally, you should handle url from PushProxyActivity on your MainActivity.
+Finally, you should handle url from PushProxyActivity in your MainActivity.

 ```java
 public class MainActivity extends UnityPlayerActivity {